algosup/2022-2023-project-4-game-design-Team-4/Documents/Specifications/Technical.md

 <!-- Specifications for gameplay elements such as tower types, enemy types, level types, attack types, defense mechanisms, win/loss conditions, rewards, upgrades, bonuses, etc. -->

 - **Tower Types**: We will have 5 tower types: a basic tower, a slow tower, a splash tower (AOE), a burst tower and an income tower.
 - **Enemy Types**: We will have 3 enemy types: a basic enemy, a fast enemy and a tank enemy.
 There will be different versions of each enemy type.
-For example, the fast enemy will have a version that is faster than the other versions of the fast enemy or another version that can be invisible for a short period.
+For example, the fast enemy will have a version that is faster than the other versions of the fast enemy, or another version that can be invisible for a short period of time.
+There is also a boss enemy, which is a combination of the enemy types: fast and tanky.
 - **Level Type**: Currently, we are thinking about having 2 levels: a tutorial level and the game in a bank universe.
 - **Win/Lose Conditions**: The player will win if he manages to kill all the enemies.
 The player will lose if he loses all his gold.
 - **Rewards**: The player will get rewards at the end of each level.
 The rewards will be gold, experience points, and some bonuses.
 - **Upgrades**: The player will be able to upgrade his towers.
-The upgrades will be damage, range, attack speed, slow and AOE efficiency, income effect, etc.
+The upgrades will be: damage, range, attack speed, slow and AOE efficiency, income effect, etc.

 ## 7. Programming